-We are thrilled to have Hamed Zamani and Bhaskar Mitra as keynote speakers at the event.
-Below you will find the title and abstract of their talks as well as a short bio for each speaker.
+We are thrilled to have Omar Khattab as our keynote speaker at the event.
+Below you will find the title and abstract of Omar’s talk as well as a short bio.